jon-wade/incite-news/readme.md

 ##Functionality
 The app's functionality includes:

+* Analysis of 100 most relevant articles returned by *The Guardian* on any given search term
 * Listing the top 6 external domains cited by *The Guardian* on any given search query with links to those sites
 * A histogram plot of the relative popularity of those top 6 sites
 * Listing the top 6 bylines associated with any given search query with Google search links associated to those bylines